Spitting up in babies: What's normal, what's not

 Medically reviewed by Drugs.com.
 Last updated on Feb 27, 2021.

 You've just fed your baby breast milk or formula only to watch him or her spit up what seems like all of it.
 Is this normal?
 Find out the possible causes of spitting up, and what you can do about it.

 What causes spitting up?

 Spitting up is common in healthy babies.
-About half of all babies during their first three months experience their stomach contents coming back up into the esophagus, a condition known as gastroesophageal reflux, infant reflux or infant acid reflux.
+During their first three months, about half of all babies experience their stomach contents coming back up into the esophagus, a condition known as gastroesophageal reflux, infant reflux or infant acid reflux.

-If the muscle (lower esophageal sphincter) between the esophagus and the stomach relaxes at the wrong time, stomach contents might flow up the baby's esophagus.
+If the muscle between the esophagus and the stomach (lower esophageal sphincter) relaxes when the stomach is full, food might flow up the baby's esophagus.

 What is the difference between spitting up and vomiting?